 Known as "Amuki" (inner silence), Vanessa Zúñiga Tinizaray, is an Ecuadorian designer.
 Her passion has led her to investigate the visual signs of the ancestral cultures of Latin America.
 In a stage of globalization, her mission is to design, share and teach people to revalue the Latin American cultural heritage, to amplify and translate it globally.
 Her intention is to learn to appreciate and celebrate that heritage with pride and without prejudice.

-Her achievements, after 16 years experimenting in the research project "Visual Chronicles of the Abya Yala", have led her to be a finalist, win an award and two mentions in the Ibero-American Design Biennial, some of her experimental typefaces have been selected in Bienal Tipos Latinos and with her book she has obtained a Certificate of Typographic Excellence from the Type Directors Club, and she has also given workshops and talks in Francia, Argentina, Bolivia, Colombia, Venezuela, Mexico and Ecuador, teaching Latin American youth the importance of research in the creative process.
+Her achievements, after 19 years experimenting in the research project "Visual Chronicles of the Abya Yala", have led her to be a finalist, win an award and two mentions in the Ibero-American Design Biennial, some of her experimental typefaces have been selected in Bienal Tipos Latinos and with her book she has obtained a Certificate of Typographic Excellence from the Type Directors Club, and has also given talks in United States, Francia, Argentina, Bolivia, Colombia, Venezuela, México and Ecuador, as well as workshops on the different methodologies used in the research project, teaching young Latin Americans the importance of research in the creative process.

-Her work of kinetic typography with the foundry Sudtipos of Argentina for to promote the typographic family Fixture in 2018 has been featured in magazines such as Computer Arts, as well as online mentions in Graffica and Eye magazine.
-Together with Alejandro Paul, the Kinetic typography project for Sudtipos obtained a Certificate of Typographic Excellence from the Type Directors Club of New York (2019).
+Her work of kinetic typography with the foundry Sudtipos of Argentina for to promote the typographic family Fixture in 2018 has obtained together with Alejandro Paul, a Certificate of Typographic Excellence from the Type Directors Club of New York (2019).

 Amuki is a study and experimental laboratory, a space for interaction of different products, techniques and disciplines, but converging with the aim of generating qualitative changes in design and teaching; "a space to imagine and apply new values, objectual, visual and communicational, suitable for the fluid deployment of creative thinking and, at the same time, sensitive to the demands of society".

-Abya Yala Visual Chronicles corresponds to the second phase of the research “Approach to an Andean Basic Visual Vocabulary” project that was born within the framework of the Master's Degree in Design at the University of Palermo in Buenos Aires, Argentina.
-(2004-2006).
+Visual Chronicles of Abya Yala represents the second stage of the research project called "Approaching a Basic Andean Visual Vocabulary," which originated in the Master's program in Design at the University of Palermo in Buenos Aires, Argentina, between 2004 and 2006.